1.1. What is the overall aim of the WiFi4EU initiative?

 The "Proof of agreement" and "Authorised Person" forms are available in all Member State languages from the WiFi4EU Portal under the "My registration" page.

-All supporting documents must be uploaded as separate files in the WiFi4EU Portal under the "My registration" page, using a suitable format (.pdf, .png, or .jpg).
+All templates of the supporting documents are available on the INEA WiFi4EU page.
+Once completed, they must be uploaded as separate files in the WiFi4EU Portal under the "My registration" page, using a suitable format (.pdf, .png, or .jpg).

 3.3.
 Is it possible to start work on our Wi-Fi network now and, if we get awarded a voucher, redeem it in the future?

-Pursuant to the EU Financial Regulation (see https://eur-lex.europa.eu/legal-content/en/TXT/?uri=CELEX:32018R1046), no grant may be awarded retroactively for actions already completed.
+Pursuant to the EU Financial Regulation, no grant may be awarded retroactively for actions already completed.
 In other words, an installation which has been fully completed and delivered before the signature of the Grant Agreement would not be entitled to receive a voucher.

 4.1.
 How will the beneficiaries of a voucher be selected?

 Municipalities will be selected on a first-come, first-served basis based on the date and time of the submission of their application (i.e. the time they pressed on the apply button in the Portal and NOT the submission date and time of their registration).
-In the next call planned for spring 2019, a minimum of 15 vouchers per country will be awarded.
-The number of vouchers per country may not exceed 15% of the call budget.
-See section 7 of the call text for more information.
+See section 7 of the call text for more information about the selection process.

 4.2.
 I cannot sign the Grant Agreement.
 What should I do?